-I grew up in Trinidad, an island in the West Indies were there was a significant number of homeless individuals living on the streets.
+You have probably heard the phrase that six pack abs are made in the kitchen and that it’s your diet and not how you train that gets you a defined midsection.
+I grew up in Trinidad, an island in the West Indies were there were many homeless men and women living on the streets.
 So much so that they were a constant presence in the more urban areas of the island.
-As varied as they were in age and in circumstances which lead them to a life on the street, there was one striking physical aspect that they all shared- namely that almost every one of them had a remarkably defined six pack.
-They weren’t the only group of people who seemed somehow blessed with rippling midsections as those who chose to live off the land in the hills as a rule were similarly blessed with deeply etched abdominals.
+As varied as they were in age and in circumstances that lead them to a life on the street, there was one very striking physical aspect that they all shared- namely that almost all of them had remarkably defined six packs!
+They weren’t the only group back home somehow blessed with rippling midsections as many who chose to live off the land in the hills also sported deeply etched abdominals.
 These people had never done a sit up, didn’t know what a crunch was, never used an Abdominizer or any other newfangled ab machine nor did they even know what a fat burner was.
-Perhaps, like the native people of everywhere from Papua, New Guinea to the Amazon Basin they didn’t realize that these things were a prerequisite to having a six pack.
+Perhaps, like the indigenous people of Papua, New Guinea, isolated tribes in the Amazon Basin and hunter gatherers on the African continent, they didn’t realize that these things were a prerequisite to having a six pack.
 Or perhaps most of what you read about getting a six pack has little to do with actually achieving it.
-In this updated article, I do my best to discount the myths surrounding getting a six pack- most of which revolve on making you buy a product or service of some sort or promote unhealthy eating practices that create temporary solutions at best.
-I will preface the article with a caveat that what it takes to get a six pack isn’t impossible nor does it have to cost you anything- but it does require commitment, dedication and time.
-Thanks as always for reading.
+In this updated article, I do my best to discount the myths surrounding getting a six pack- most of which revolve on making you buy a product, class or service of some sort or promote unhealthy eating practices.
+Equally absurd is the number of young men and women on social media who always had six packs giving completely ridiculous instructions to their hordes of followers on what exercises they need to do to get a six pack.
+It was bad enough having to wade through the magazines growing up that were filled with drug using bodybuilders telling you what type of crunch you needed to do to bring out your abs.
+When few of them ever did any of those exercises in real life.
+Today we have social media adding to the noise and it can be absolutely confusing and contradictory for the average person trying to figure out how to get a six pack.
+The truth is that it all comes down to how and what you eat and that exercises have nothing to do with it.
+Read on and I will explain why and thanks as always for reading!

-Six Pack Abs-Why What You Eat & How Much You Eat Is More Important Than The Exercises
+Six Pack Abs- What You Eat & How Much You Eat Is More Important Than Exercise

 Six Pack Abs As An Effective Marketing Tool